Program Management

 • Define the research challenge and goals in detail: It’s crucial to grasp exactly what you’re attempting to learn and what you want to achieve.
 This will make it easier to direct your research efforts and guarantee that you are gathering pertinent facts.

 • Select the best research design possible: Various research designs are applicable for various research topics.
-Making the proper design choice will help assure your study’s validity and reliability.
+Choosing the proper design will help ensure your study’s validity and reliability.

-• Collect reliable information: because it will have a direct impact on how well your research turns out.
+• Collect reliable information: because it will directly impact how well your research turns out.
 Use the right data-gathering techniques, and make sure the data is gathered reliably and consistently.

 • Analyze the data correctly: If you want to draw reliable findings from your research, your data analysis must be done correctly.
 It is crucial to employ the proper statistical methods and interpret the findings cautiously.